Rashaad01/AM10-data-visualization/README.md

 **What strategies can help Olist triple its revenue in two years?**

 ## PROJECT OBJECTIVES
-In a meeting with the CEO, the following project objectives were defined:
+In a meeting with the CEO, we aligned to explore the following questions:

-1) Synthesize **9 raw, separate files** into a single and clean **"analytical dataset."**
+1) What has been Olist's business performance over the past 3 years?
-2) Translate the raw data into interpretable **business metrics (features)** and address key questions on service quality & customer satisfaction, customer purchase behaviour and the ease of use of the Olist platform.
+2) What drives negative customer experiences?
+Are these experiences uniform across all customer geographies?
-3) Conduct in-depth analysis of the data to produce a compelling **visual narrative** on Olist's performance over the past 3 years, and define recommendations for revenue growth.
+3) How often are repeat purchases across top product categories?
-4) Use **Geospatial Analysis (GeoPandas)** to map seller/customer locations and operational delays, providing a visualization of the platform’s logistical performance across Brazil.
+4) What are the key drivers of customer loyalty and how does product categorization incentivise it?

 ## DATA AND METHODOLOGY